-Managed Asset Portfolios' client brochure has been revised since the last annual update of our brochure dated March 26, 2020.
-This brochure updates out of date information, including assets under management and certain descriptions of our policies, procedures and risks.
+Managed Asset Portfolios, LLC's ("MAP" or Adviser") client Brochure has been revised since the last annual update of our Brochure dated March 29, 2021.
+This Brochure updates out of date information, including assets under management and certain descriptions of our policies, procedures and risks.

-This Item 2 is designated for discussion of material changes only since last year.
-We have determined that there are no material changes since the filing of our annual brochure last year.
+This Item 2 of the Brochure is designated for discussion of the material changes only since last year.
+The material changes are reflected below.

-We encourage you to read the annual update of our brochure in its entirety.
+We encourage you to read the annual update of our current Brochure in its entirety.
+The current Brochure is available on the firm's website at www.managedassetportfolios.com.
 If you have any questions, please contact your adviser representative.

-You may obtain a copy of the brochure, free of charge, by contacting your advisor directly, or Thomas P. Fitzgerald, Chief Compliance Officer of Managed Asset Portfolios, at (248) 601-6677 or cco@map-email.com.
+You may also obtain a copy of the Brochure, free of charge, by contacting your advisor directly, or Thomas P. Fitzgerald, Chief Compliance Officer of Managed Asset Portfolios at (248) 601-6677 or cco@mapemail.com.